awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `eksServiceRole` or `AWSServiceRoleForAmazonEKS`\.
-If a role that includes `eksServiceRole` or `AWSServiceRoleForAmazonEKS` does not exist, then see [Creating the Amazon EKS Service Role](#create-service-role) to create the role\.
+If a role that includes `eksServiceRole` or `AWSServiceRoleForAmazonEKS` does not exist, then see [Creating the Amazon EKS service role](#create-service-role) to create the role\.
 If a role that includes `eksServiceRole` or `AWSServiceRoleForAmazonEKS` does exist, then select the role to view the attached policies\.

 1. Choose **Permissions**\.